Home » Growth and Development

 Factors Influencing Growth and Development

-Here we are explaining Factors which influence Growth and Development
+Here we are explaining Factors that influence Growth and Development

 1. Hereditary Factors: Human beings have a common genetic structure that determines the course of their development.
 This means there are basic similarities in the structure and functions of their bodies and differences between humans and other species.